Graham declares ‘war’ against NY to protect Chick-fil-A’s Sundays off

 (The Hill) — Sen. Lindsey Graham (R-S.C.) declared “war” Friday over a New York state bill that would require some Chick-fil-A restaurants to operate on Sundays.

-“This is war,” the Graham wrote on X, the platform formerly known as Twitter.
+“This is war,” Graham wrote on X, the platform formerly known as Twitter.

 He continued in a second post, threatening to introduce legislation that would withhold federal funds from cities that require the fast food chain to stay open on Sundays.